-NOTICE IS HEREBY GIVEN that the annual meeting of the shareholders of Oryx Petroleum (the "Meeting") will be held at the offices of Fasken Martineau DuMoulin LLP at 333 Bay Street, Suite 2400, Bay Adelaide Centre, Toronto, Ontario on Wednesday, June 7, 2017, at 10:30 a.m.
+NOTICE IS HEREBY GIVEN that the annual meeting of the shareholders of Oryx Petroleum (the "Meeting") will be held at the offices of Fasken Martineau DuMoulin LLP at 333 Bay Street, Suite 2400, Bay Adelaide Centre, Toronto, Ontario on Wednesday, June 27, 2018, at 10:30 a.m.
 (Toronto time) for the following purposes, which are described in more detail in the Management Proxy Circular of the Corporation (the "Circular") accompanying this Notice, namely:

-- 1. to receive the consolidated financial statements for the year ended December 31, 2016, together with the Report of the Auditor thereon; - 2. to elect the directors of Oryx Petroleum to hold office until the next annual meeting of shareholders or until their successors are elected or appointed; - 3. to appoint the auditor of the Corporation for the ensuing year at such remuneration as may be approved by the Board of Directors of the Corporation; - 4. to consider and, if thought advisable, pass, with or without variation, an ordinary resolution, the full text of which is provided under the section entitled Transactions with Insiders Issuance of Common Shares in the Circular, authorizing the Corporation to issue an aggregate of 161,850,057 common shares of Oryx Petroleum (the "Common Shares") at a price of US\$0.33426 per Common Share on a private placement basis pursuant to the terms of subscription agreements entered with each of AOG Upstream BV and Zeg Oil and Gas Ltd; - 5. to consider and, if thought advisable, pass, with or without variation, an ordinary resolution, the full text of which is provided under the section entitled Transactions with Insiders Amendments to Loan Agreement in the Circular, approving an amendment to the Loan Agreement dated March 11, 2015 between AOG International Holdings Limited and Oryx Petroleum Middle East Limited, a wholly-owned subsidiary of the Corporation; and - 6. to transact such further and other business as may properly come before the Meeting or any adjournment.
+- 1. to receive the consolidated financial statements for the year ended December 31, 2017, together with the Report of the Auditor thereon; - 2. to elect the directors of Oryx Petroleum to hold office until the next annual meeting of shareholders or until their successors are elected or appointed; - 3. to appoint the auditor of the Corporation for the ensuing year at such remuneration as may be approved by the Board of Directors of the Corporation; - 4. to consider and, if thought advisable, pass, with or without variation, an ordinary resolution, the full text of which is provided under the section entitled Approval of Unallocated Awards in the Circular, approving all unallocated awards issuable under the Corporation's Long Term Incentive Plan ("LTIP"); - 5. to consider and, if thought advisable, pass, with or without variation, a special resolution, the full text of which is provided under the section entitled Consolidation of Shares in the Circular, authorizing the Board of Directors of the Corporation, in its sole discretion, to consolidate all of the issued and outstanding common shares of the Corporation (each, a "Common Share") on the basis of one (1) post-consolidation Common Share for every ten (10) pre-consolidation Common Shares and to amend the Articles of Incorporation of the Corporation accordingly; and - 6. to transact such further and other business as may properly come before the Meeting or any adjournment.

-Only shareholders of record at the close of business on April 20, 2017 will be entitled to notice of and to vote at the Meeting or any adjournment.
+Only shareholders of record at the close of business on May 4, 2018 will be entitled to notice of and to vote at the Meeting or any adjournment.

 As a shareholder, it is important that you vote.
 Shareholders are encouraged to return their proxy or voting instruction form as soon as possible.
 As an alternative, shareholders may choose to vote by telephone or the Internet as provided for on the proxy or voting instruction form.
 Proxies must be received prior to 10:30 a.m.
-(Toronto time) on Monday, June 5, 2017 or, if the Meeting is adjourned, prior to 10:30 a.m.
+(Toronto time) on Monday, June 25, 2018 or, if the Meeting is adjourned, prior to 10:30 a.m.
 (Toronto time) two business days prior to the date on which the Meeting is reconvened.
 For more information on voting please see the section entitled Voting Information in the Circular.